-(o) Terms and Conditions of Units on Issue
+(a) Terms and Conditions of Units on Issue

-Each unit confers upon the unitholder an equal interest in the Scheme (subject to income entitlements), and is of equal value.
+The Scheme contains multiple unit classes.
+Each unit, within a unit class, confers upon the unitholder an equal interest in the Scheme (subject to income entitlements), and is of equal value.
 A unit does not confer an interest in any particular asset or investment of the Scheme.